 Answer the following questions: What type of incentives and performance metrics are currently being used to measure employee success?
 How do these need to change in order to focus on bringing value to the customer?

 - Sales Metrics: Instead of pushing your sales team to primarily acquire new customers, emphasize adding value to current ones.
-Lifetime value (LTV) and average revenue per customer are two helpful metrics that encourage a better customer experience.
+Sales data (LTV) and average revenue per customer are two helpful metrics that encourage a better customer experience.

 - Customer Service Metrics: Discuss with customer service leaders about focusing on the quality of interactions rather than pressuring customer service to eliminate tickets as quickly as possible.
 Customer satisfaction, average response time, and customer contact rate are possible metrics to assist with this.